veloek/tevling/README.md

 maintainable as it's not anybody's dayjob.

 Debugging should work out of the box in Visual Studio or VS Code (with C# extensions), but to simply build (and run) the app only the .NET 8 SDK is required.
-Use `--watch` to detect changes.
+Use `dotnet watch` to detect changes.

 ```
-dotnet run --watch --project Spur/Spur.csproj
+dotnet run --project Spur/Spur.csproj
 ```

 Bug reports and PRs are very welcome!